Multipolar fluctuations from localized 4f electrons in CeRh2As2: Electronic structure

 \subsection{DMFT calculations}

 We treat the strong correlations among $4f$ electrons in the DMFT~\cite{Georges1996,Kotliar2006}.
-For simplicity, we omit the $j=7/2$ states of $4f$ electrons, which lie $\Delta_{\mathrm{SOC}} \simeq 0.33$\,eV above the $j=5/2$ states due to the spin-orbit coupling.
+For simplicity, we omit the $j=7/2$ states of $4f$ electrons, which lie $\Delta_{\mathrm{SOC}} \simeq 0.33$~eV above the $j=5/2$ states due to the spin-orbit coupling.
 The single-particle Green's function for the remaining 108 orbitals is given by

 where the hat denotes a matrix having site, spin, and orbital indices within a unit cell. $\hat{I}$ is the identity matrix. $\hat{H}_{\mathrm{DFT}}(\bm{k})$ is the tight-binding Hamiltonian obtained by the DFT calculations, where the CEF potential for $4f$ electrons is removed. $\hat{H}_{\mathrm{CEF}}$ is the CEF potential that reproduces the experimental CEF level scheme in Fig.~\ref{fig:cef_split}(a).
-We adopt this simple approach, although enforcing charge self-consistency between DFT and DMFT would improve the CEF potential~\cite{Delange2017,Pourovskii2020}. $\hat{\Sigma}_{\mathrm{loc}}(i\omega_n)$ is the local self-energy in the DMFT. $\varepsilon_f$ is the energy of the $4f$ levels. $\hat{P_f}$ denotes a projection operator onto $4f$ orbitals.
+We adopt this simple approach, although enforcing charge self-consistency between DFT and DMFT would improve the CEF level scheme~\cite{Delange2017,Pourovskii2020}, which could allow us to avoid the manual adjustment of the CEF potential. $\hat{\Sigma}_{\mathrm{loc}}(i\omega_n)$ is the local self-energy in the DMFT. $\varepsilon_f$ is the energy of the $4f$ levels. $\hat{P_f}$ denotes a projection operator onto $4f$ orbitals.
 This term works as a double-counting correction between DFT and DMFT calculations.

 We compute the self-energy $\hat{\Sigma}_{\mathrm{loc}}$ using the exact diagonalization within the Hubbard-I approximation.
-Here, we adopt the fully rotationally invariant Coulomb interaction with the conventional parameterization~\cite{Anisimov1997}.
+Here, we adopt the fully rotationally invariant Coulomb interaction with the conventional parametrization~\cite{Anisimov1997}.
 The interaction parameters together with $\varepsilon_f$ are chosen to reproduce the experimental spectrum as follows.
-The $4f$ level is set to $\varepsilon_f=-1.65$\,eV to reproduce the ARPES experiments, which show the $4f^1\rightarrow 4f^0$ excitation at $\Delta_-=1.5\,\mathrm{eV}$ below the Fermi level~\cite{Chen2024-ARPES}.
-The direct Coulomb interaction is taken as $U=5.8$\,eV with the Hund's coupling $J=0.8$\,eV~\cite{Locht2016}, to reproduce the $4f^1\rightarrow 4f^2$ excitation energy $\Delta_+=3.1$\,eV for elemental cerium~\cite{Herbst1978}.
+The $4f$ level is set to $\varepsilon_f=-1.65$~eV to reproduce the ARPES experiments, which show the $4f^1\rightarrow 4f^0$ excitation at $\Delta_-=1.5~\mathrm{eV}$ below the Fermi level~\cite{Chen2024-ARPES}.
+The direct Coulomb interaction is taken as $U=5.8$\,eV with the Hund's coupling $J=0.8$~eV~\cite{Locht2016}, to reproduce the $4f^1\rightarrow 4f^2$ excitation energy $\Delta_+=3.1$~eV for elemental Ce~\cite{Herbst1978}.